 Since high-quality USB microphones first started appearing on the market in the mid-2000s, Blue has been one of the most popular USB microphone brands.
 Blue is known for using its own condenser technology to provide a unique, professional sound that can be hard to find in other USB microphones.
-While the Blue Yeti (the microphone that originally popularized Blue as a USB microphone brand) has a relatively standard look and a price tag of more than $100, the Blue Snowball has a unique ball design that gives it a different look and sound.
+While the Blue Yeti (the microphone that originally popularized Blue as a USB microphone brand) has a relatively standard look and a unique ball design that gives it a different look and sound.

 The Blue Snowball is more of the entry-level Blue USB mic.
-The standard Blue Snowball mic costs just $69.99 while the Snowball Ice comes in at just $49.99.
+The standard Blue Snowball mic costs slightly higher than the Snowball Ice.
 It comes in five different colors and weighs just 460g, and the only thing you have to worry about in terms of connecting it is plugging the USB cable in.
 This is an omnidirectional condenser mic with a sample rate of 44.1 kHz/16 bit, so it’s not quite the same as an XLR mic spec-wise though it uses similar technology.

 One thing you need to keep in mind when you buy a Blue Snowball is what you’re actually getting.
 The USB ports on your desktop or laptop may be capable of providing more power than a 3.5mm jack, but that doesn’t mean they provide the same power as an XLR mic.
 The only way you’re going to get truly professional sound is to use a full setup that includes phantom power and equipment for mixing and equalizing your vocals.
 What you will get is a quality USB mic that will be a big upgrade from your Xbox mic or old Skype headset.